 Hesperia is a larger medium-sized city located in the state of California.
 With a population of 100,971 people and 21 constituent neighborhoods, Hesperia is the 76th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hesperia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hesperia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hesperia who work in office and administrative support (12.92%), sales jobs (11.91%), and teaching (5.58%).
+Because occupations involving physical labor dominate the local economy, Hesperia is generally considered to be a blue-collar town.
+36.65% of the Hesperia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hesperia is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Hesperia who work in office and administrative support (10.76%), sales jobs (10.63%), and management occupations (7.35%).

-Hesperia is a very ethnically-diverse city.
+Hesperia is an extremely ethnically-diverse city.
 The people who call Hesperia home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hesperia, accounting for 59.07% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hesperia residents report their race to be White, followed by Black or African-American.
-Hesperia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.30% of the city’s residents.
-Important ancestries of people in Hesperia include Irish, English, Italian, and French.
+Important ancestries of people in Hesperia include German, Irish, Italian, English, and French.

 The most common language spoken in Hesperia is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.